 WARNING: Do not combine appliances utilizing Category I or Category II venting into the same vent system with appliances utilizing Category III or Category IV venting.
+Also, do not connect to a chimney flue serving a separate appliance designed to burn solid fuel.
 This could cause unsafe operation and the potential for poisonous carbon monoxide to enter occupied areas.
 Such improper installation can cause property damage, personal injury, exposure to hazardous materials or death.